 Once the data storage option for the problem data files is selected, press the Load button on the Test Data Files tab to load the set of test input data and answer files into the system.
 This will pop up a window that allows you to navigate to the place where the data and answer files are stored.
 Using the navigator, select the folder which contains the set of input data and answer files.

+Since Version 9.9 PC2 supports the ability to automatically also load “sample data” (for example, sample data files given as part of the problem description) and to have those included in the set of test data files for the problem.
+Checking the Also load sample data checkbox on the Add Problem dialog before clicking the Load button will cause PC2 to also look in the parent folder of the selected test data files folder for a folder named sample; if such a folder is found then the files in that folder will be loaded first, prior to the files in the selected test data files folder.

-The result of loading a set of input data and corresponding answer files is show in the display above.
+The result of loading a set of input data and corresponding answer files, including loading “sample files” name 1.in/ans and 2.in/ans, is shown in the Add New Problem display above.

 PC2 follows the CLICS CCS standard which requires that input data files have names ending with the extension “.in” and that answer files have names ending with the extension “.ans”.
 Selecting a folder causes the system to load all data files and answer files matching those names from the selected folder into the system.
 If no such files are found, or if there is a mismatch between the number of data and answer files, the system displays an error message.

-Loading a set of input data and answer files means that when a problem is judged, it will be executed once for each input/answer file pair, and The results of each of these executions will be displayed for the judge (see the separate PC2 Judge’s Guide for details on the display of execution results to the judge).
+Loading a set of input data and answer files means that when a problem is judged, it will be executed once for each input/answer file pair (this is called a “run” in CLICS parlance, whereas PC2 uses the term “run” to mean the execution of ALL test cases associated with a submission).
+The results of each of these test case executions will be displayed for the judge (see the separate PC2 Judge’s Guide for details on the display of execution results to the judge).

 During judging, PC2 executes multiple test cases by processing the input data files in lexicographic order of file names.
 This means for example that a set of three input data files with the name “test1.in”, “test2.in”, and “test10.in” would be executed in the order “test1.in”, then “test10.in”, then “test2.in”.
 To avoid confusion in naming of input test data files, be sure to specify the names in the desired lexicographic order.
 (For example, put leading zeroes (e.g. “001”, “002”, “010”) in all numeric file name elements to keep “1” and “2” from being separated by “10”.)

 Defining Judging Type